 Visit the Lincoln Park Conservatory and step into beauty and tranquility.
 Feel the clean, oxygen-rich air.
 Smell the fragrant tropical flowers.
 See ancient ferns and towering palms.
 Experience the charm of a Victorian Era glass house.
 Built between 1890 and 1895, the historic Lincoln Park Conservatory displays lush, exotic plants from around the world in four display houses – The Palm House, Orchid House, Fern Room, and Show House.
 Venture outside to visit the Formal Garden, Bates Fountain, the Von Schiller Monument, the Old English-style Grandmother’s Garden, and the Shakespeare Monument.

 In 1874, Lincoln Park hired its first gardener and built what would be the conservatory’s first greenhouse.
-In 1887, the Formal Garden was added along with four additional greenhouses to support the garden, as well as the Eli Bates Fountain and the Von Schiller Monument.
-In 1889 the park commissioned renowned Victorian architect Joseph Lyman Silsbee and local architect M.E.
-Bell to design the conservatory building.
+Thirteen years later, in 1887, the Formal Garden was added along with four additional greenhouses that support the garden.
+After, the Eli Bates Fountain and the Von Schiller Monument were added with the garden.

 The Lincoln Park Commission constructed the Lincoln Park Conservatory in phases between 1890 and 1895, replacing the small greenhouse from the 1870s.
 Nationally renowned architect Joseph Lyman Silsbee designed the Conservatory in collaboration with architect M.E.
 Bell.
 During the early nineteenth century developments in iron and glass building technology led to the construction of conservatories in cities throughout Europe and the United States.